Burp Suite for Pentester – Configuring Proxy

 As soon as we hit the Manual option, we’ll get redirected to the proxy configuration section where we need to provide the Proxy hostname and the Proxy port.

-Thereby for the Proxy hostname you need to check the IP address of your window’s machine (where the burpsuite is running), as over in our case, it is 192.168.1.9; and over in the Proxy port, we need to enter the port that we used to bind the burp’s proxy i.e. 8081.
+Therefore, for the Proxy hostname, you need to check the IP address of your Windows machine (where Burp Suite is running).
+In our case, it is 192.168.1.9.
+For the Proxy port, you need to enter the port that you used to bind Burp’s proxy, which in this case is 8081.

 Hit the Save button and there we go.

-Now, similar to the web applications, our burpsuite will only listen to the HTTP requests made, thereby to intercept the HTTPS requests we need to install the certificates into this android device too.
+Now, similar to web applications, Burp Suite will only listen to the HTTP requests made.
+Therefore, to intercept the HTTPS requests, we need to install the certificates into the Android device as well.

 Over with the same option, surf http://burp in order to download the certificate.